+However, current QBA protocols face three main limitations for large-scale deployment.
+(1) Detectable QBA requires multi-particle entanglement or high-dimensional qudits, making it difficult to scale beyond three parties~\cite{sun2020multi,li2024quantum,Paing2024Counterfactual}.
+(2) Although recursive QBA~\cite{weng2023beating} and QKD-based QBA~\cite{kiktenko2018quantum} use practical weak coherent states, their communication complexity scales exponentially with the number of participants.
+This occurs because both methods rely on recursive structures, where the recursion depth depends on the number of malicious nodes.
+(3) Current protocols all assume a fully connected network.
+For an $N$-party system using point-to-point QKD, this requires $N(N-1)/2$ quantum channels.
+In practice, large-scale quantum networks usually use star or ring topologies rather than full connections.

-Here, we propose a semi-decentralized, i.-t. secure multiparty circular QBA protocol that resolves the issue of exponential communication complexity and reduces the number of required quantum channels.
-The core building block, OTUH-QDS, employs weak coherent states rather than entangled states and enables efficient multi-bit signature generation and verification, allowing each participant to conduct a circular message-gathering process that ensures unforgeability and non-repudiation.
-Consequently, our protocol achieves polynomial communication complexity, scaling as $\mathcal{O}(N^2)$ with the total number of participants $N$, and offers a fault tolerance that requires only two honest players in the network (i.e., $N \ge f + 2$), where $f$ is the number of malicious participants.
-Our protocol requires only $N$ quantum channels to distribute correlated quantum keys among participants for OTUH-QDS operations.
-Moreover, it is well-suited to the star-shaped topology of satellite-to-ground quantum networks, where the satellite serves as the certificate authority (CA) and connects to each participant via quantum links.
-Our simulations demonstrate that a high consensus rate of satellite-to-ground QBA networks can be achieved under realistic conditions that are sufficient for practical deployment.
+To address these issues, we propose a semi-decentralized, i.-t. secure circular QBA protocol.
+Our motivation is to provide a consensus mechanism that is secure, scalable, and compatible with existing quantum network architectures.
+Our main contributions are as follows.
+(1) Our protocol uses OTUH-QDS based on weak coherent states instead of multi-particle entanglement, which enables efficient multi-bit signature generation and verification.
+It requires only two honest nodes to reach consensus (i.e., $N \ge f + 2$, where $f$ is the number of malicious nodes).
+(2) We replace the recursive structure with a circular message-gathering process.
+This reduces the communication complexity from exponential to polynomial $\mathcal{O}(N^2)$ while ensuring unforgeability and non-repudiation.
+(3) Our semi-decentralized architecture simplifies the network topology by requiring only $N$ quantum channels to distribute keys for OTUH-QDS.
+This design fits satellite-to-ground quantum networks, where the satellite acts as a certificate authority (CA).
+Simulations show that our protocol achieves a high consensus rate under realistic satellite-to-ground conditions, demonstrating its feasibility for practical deployment.